PSEFleetManagementApp/dm-car/README.md

 # DM-CarV2.0
 The domain microservice in its Version V2.0 enables the access to basic information of a car which is identified by its VIN.
-The information is provided via an external system ConnectedCar.
+The information is provided via an external system ConnectedCars.
 In Version 2.0, the external system is  simulated by a [CSV file](src/infrastructure/connectedcar/cars.csv).

 ## API Specification DM-CarV2.0